 - Must specify the number of semester hours for which you can register, and

 - Must specify the date by which you will be expected to return to full-time studies, and

 - Must show the physicians printed name, professional title/degree, include a signature and include their email address.

 - Send this letter to the ISSS as soon as possible by submitting an e-form in iHawk (click the blue login button and log in with your HawkID and password).
-Go to "Other Student Services" and complete the e-form "Part-Time Authorization" by selecting the first option on the list for "illness/ medical condition."
+Go to "Other Services" list for "illness/ medical condition."

 ISSS is aware that services exist to provide faked/forged medical letters, or that some people may try to create them on their own.
 Please be aware that we do verify the legitimacy of all medical letters submitted to us.
 If we discover that a student has submitted a forged medical letter, it will result in termination of the F-1 or J-1 status, which means immediate loss of legal status in the U.S. It is also reported to the home college (Liberal Arts, Engineering, Business, etc.) as an academic misconduct violation.
 There may be further sanctions from the University of Iowa as well.
 We also reserve the right to inform any medical provider if their name/company name is used in a forged medical document.
 This is a serious violation.